 Syllabus for my courses:

-Algebra 1 (Periods 1, 2, 3, 6): Click here for the syllabus for Algebra 1.
+Algebra 1 (Periods 1, 2, 3, 4, 6): Click here or the syllabus for Algebra 1.
 This will open a Word document in a new window.

-Pre-AICE Math 1 (Algebra 1 honors) (Periods 4, 5): Click here for the syllabus for Pre-AICE Math 1.
+Pre-AICE Math 1 (Algebra 1 honors) (Period 5 only): Click here or the syllabus for Pre-AICE Math 1.
 This will open a Word document in a new window.